About Symbolic Capital(ism)

-Symbolic Capital(ism) will not be cover the same ground as the book.
-It will, however, serve as a forum for exploring adjacent themes and ideas — touching on issues that were not covered in the text, extending the themes of the book to additional cases, further developing implications and applications of the book’s arguments, and responding to questions and criticisms.
+Symbolic Capital(ism) will not be cover the same ground as We Have Never Been Woke (folks interested in those arguments and findings should just pick up a copy of the book!).
+Instead, this Substack will serve as a forum for exploring adjacent themes and ideas — touching on issues that were not covered in the text, extending the themes of We Have Never Been Woke to additional cases, further developing implications and applications of that book’s arguments, and responding to questions and criticisms.
 The newsletter will also serve as a laboratory for testing key themes, arguments and findings for the follow-up text, currently in development.

 Stay up-to-date